Joe Jacquot

-Joseph W. Jacquot served as the General Counsel to the Governor of the State of Florida.
+Joseph Walter Jacquot served as the General Counsel to the Governor of the State of Florida.
 In that role, he led the process of over 100 judicial appointments by Governor DeSantis to the trial and appellate courts, consistent with a shared judicial philosophy.
 Those judicial appointments are credited as a "makeover" of the Florida Supreme Court, in which Jacquot served the Governor to appoint five new Justices to the Court.

 Joe Jacquot is a Shareholder in business litigation with the Florida law firm, Gunster, Yoakley & Stewart where he chairs the firm's Appellate Practice group.
 Jacquot has briefed and argued over a dozen cases in the Florida Supreme Court, and he has appeared and argued statewide in all six of Florida's District Courts of Appeal.
 He successfully argued before the United States Supreme Court in the landmark Miranda warning case, Florida v.
 Powell.

 Jacquot serves as the Chair of the Fifth District Court of Appeal Judicial Nominating Commission, and he is the Florida Supreme Court's appointee to Funding Florida Legal Aid.
 He also teaches as an Adjunct Professor at Florida State University's College of Law for his constitutional courses on Executive Power and Judicial Power.